rosettatype/legible-typography/_chapters_en/2-how-we-read.md

 <figure id="figure-2-2">
     <img src="{{ 'assets/illustrations/FIG-2-2.png' | relative_url }}" alt="">
     <figcaption>
-    Figure 2.2: Anatomy of the eye showing the retina (at the back of the eye) and the area of the retina with maximum acuity (fovea).
+    <strong>Figure 2.2:</strong> Anatomy of the eye showing the retina (at the back of the
+eye) and the area of the retina with maximum acuity (fovea).
     </figcaption>
 </figure>